 If you have your bitcoin stolen and are ever contacted by a “recovery specialist,” make sure you do your due diligence and look for signs to tell if they are behaving like it is a scam.

-Should You Use A VPN To Buy Bitcoin?
+Using A VPN To Buy Bitcoins

 Definitely!
 VPNs can help in increasing the overall level of privacy and anonymity when buying, selling, or just accessing a cryptocurrency account.
 It is advisable to opt for a VPN with at least one server in your country that has strong security measures, such as a good encryption level and various protocols.